MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 :::image type="content" source="media\workqueues\ProcessWorkQueueItems.png" alt-text="Screenshot of the Process Work Queue Item action." lightbox="media\workqueues\ProcessWorkQueueItems.png":::

-The **work queue** referenced in the above action is used by the queue orchestrator to determine the next available items in that work queue that are in **Queued** state.
+The **work queue** referenced in the previous action is used by the queue orchestrator to determine the next available items in that work queue that are in **Queued** state.
 As the desktop flow steps through the actions within the Process work queue items loop that this action renders, you can call on the value by utilizing the variable you have designated for the action along with the property `.Value`.
 In this case, you could call the value of the work queue item using the variable %WorkQueueItem.Value%

-### processworkqueueitemaction
+### `Processworkqueueitemaction`

 The **Process work queue item action** action requires the following arguments.